Russians and their neighbours drink more than almost everyone else in the

 The report uses the most recent data for alcohol consumption around the world.

-In addition to having some of the highest alcohol consumption rates in the world, Russia and Ukraine also have the most risky patterns of drinking, according to WHO.
+In addition to having some of the highest alcohol consumption rates in the world,

 To determine which countries have the riskiest drinking patterns, WHO considers the usual quantity of alcohol consumed per occasion, proportion of drinking events when drinkers get drunk, proportion of drinkers who drink daily or nearly daily, festive drinking, drinking with meals, and drinking in public places.